rickstaa/livepeer-setup/README.md

-# LivePeer Transcoding and Monitoring Hub
+# LivePeer Transcoding and Monitoring Setup

 Welcome to the core of my LivePeer setup!
 This repository collects Docker files, scripts, configurations, and resources that power my [LivePeer](https://livepeer.org/) transcoder.
 It also hosts a robust monitoring system to keep a close eye on the transcoder and overall system performance.